garden-io/garden/docs/guides/include-exclude.md

 By default, Garden respects `.gardenignore` files and excludes any patterns matched in those files.
 You can place the ignore files anywhere in your repository, much like `.gitignore` files, and they will follow the same semantics.

-You can use those to exclude files and directories across the project, _both from being scanned for Garden modules and when selecting source files for individual modules_.
+You can use those to exclude files and directories across the project, _both from being scanned for Garden modules and when selecting source files for individual actions_.
 For example, you might put this `.gardenignore` file in your project root directory:

 ```gitignore
 node_modules